afni/afni_doc/tutorials/auto_image/auto_@chauffeur_afni.rst

 Users can then check the alignment of pertinent things: tissue boundaries, matching structures, etc.

+To estimate the edges, we have a particular wrapper, called ``@djunct_edgy_align_check``.
+Note that this is mostly an internally-used convenience script in the ``afni_proc.py`` QC, so it is subject to change (but historically that has just meant adding in more chauffeur options).

 Note that in the present case the EPI **hadn't** been aligned to the anatomical yet, so we might not expect great alignment in the present